Cale Morris: Professional

 As collegiate hockey was suspended due to the COVID-19 pandemic in North America, Morris signed his first professional contract with the Rockford IceHogs of the American Hockey League (AHL) on October 12, 2020.

 As an impending restricted free agent with the Blackhawks, Morris was not tendered a qualifying offer by the rebuilding Blackhawks, and was released to free agency on 12 July 2022.
 Morris opted to continue in the AHL, later signing a one-year contract for the 2022–23 season with the Chicago Wolves, the primary affiliate to the Carolina Hurricanes, on July 26, 2022.

+At the conclusion of his contract with the Wolves, Morris opted to continue his professional career in the ECHL, signing a one-year contract for the 2023–24 season with the Kansas City Mavericks on October 19, 2023.

+On December 11, 2023, the Coachella Valley Firebirds of the American Hockey League (AHL) signed Morris to a professional tryout agreement (PTO).

 International play

 In his second season with the Chicago Steel, Morris was selected to play for the United States at the 2014 World Junior A Challenge in Kindersley, Saskatchewan.
 With his help, Team USA won the 2014 World Junior A Challenge championship title.